 Board Booster vs. Tailwind is a big debate and I’d say they’re both great, but Tailwind just works better for me.
 And, for any of you that are analytics-obsessed, the analytics in Tailwind simply can’t be beat.
 The thing is, it’s only because of Pinfinite Growth that I’m able to fully put Tailwind to work for me.
 Even though I’m not currently using BoardBooster, the lessons in Pinfinite Growth still hold true.

 There’s a lot of content included in Pinfinite Growth that I don’t have time to cover, but I do want to mention that the course also comes with a bevy of extra items… and it’s being updated constantly!
-In fact, just today Melyssa held a Pinterest Q&A webinar for those in the course, and that session is already listed in the bonus materials.
 This is awesome because yes, Pinfinite Growth is definitely an investment, but it’s one you can keep returning to time and again.
 In addition to Q&A sessions, a Pinfinite Growth Workbook, Pinterest image templates, and more are included with the course.

 30-Day Moneyback Guarantee